ATCBE Content Outline 2025

 • Mastery (analysis, synthesis, and evaluation)

-For example, some questions require factual recall; others require you to apply knowledge to a clinical scenario.
-As determined by the job analysis survey, the examination content is categorized into six major content areas which are delineated below along with their distribution across on the ATCBE.
+For example, some questions require factual recall, while others require applying knowledge to a clinical scenario.
+As determined by the job analysis survey, the examination content is categorized into six major content areas, delineated below, along with their distribution across the ATCBE.

 15